RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 To get an instance of `Logger`, you simply need to do `logger = Logger('aName')`, the value passed as parameter will be the one filling the `name` field in the logging format.
 This class could be eventually extended to be a multiton, to avoid creating an instance every time you need to log.

+## Requesting external services
+This boilerplate includes support for doing HTTP requests to external services; a generic class which objective is to act as superclass of every new HTTP connector class can be found at `src.http_connectors.generic_http_connector.GenericHTTPConnector`.
+This class contains one basic functionality and it's the ability to make asynchronous HTTP requests to an specific URL using the Tornado `httpclient` library.

+A complete example flow can be found following the `ExampleClientHandler`, which uses the `ExampleClientService` and the `ExampleClientConnector`.

+### Request retry
+It is possible to retry requests to external services by annotating the requesting method with the annotation `retry_coroutine`.
+This annotation could be used for any coroutine but is used as an example for the retrial of our example request; a log line was added for every try in order to display this exact behaviour.

 ## MongoDB support
 As previously mentioned, this boilerplate is prepared to use MongoDB as a database management service; said preparation